 Reykjavik, Iceland weather forecast for May 16, 2016.

 Considering the windchill factor, the average temperature in Reykjavik for the next week is 7°C (45°F), exactly the same as St. John’s.
 The average amount of sunlight per day is 6.8 hours, one hour more than St. John’s.
 Even Iceland, a place that’s named after ice, has more bee-friendly weather than St. John’s.
 Continue reading →

 My bees have been bringing in yellow pollen (when it’s not freezing cold and snowing like it was yesterday) for the past few weeks now.
-I don’t think they’ve been getting it from dandelions, but I don’t know one way or another.
-Today is the first time I saw a honey bee on a dandelion.
+I don’t think they’ve been getting it from dandelions because today is the first time I saw a honey bee on a dandelion or a dandelion.
 I like to post this kind of info for my own records.

 First honey bee on a dandelion I’ve seen this year.
 (May 14, 2016, Flatrock, NL.)

 As of today, I’m beginning to reconsider how I do my first hive inspection of the year.
 I like to reverse the hive (i.e., move the brood nest to the bottom), but next year if I find all the bees are contained in a single deep (which is often the case), instead of moving the bees to the bottom and putting another deep on top, I might move the bees to the bottom and leave the hive like that — as a single-deep hive.
 It shouldn’t be a problem as long as the bees have enough honey and the queen has some room to lay.

 I added the second deep to this hive today, which has more bees than my hives with two deeps.
 (May 07, 2016.)